-FBI: Anti-mask airline passenger arrested after urinating
+Airline passenger accused of refusing mask, then urinating

 Grier made an initial court appearance on Thursday.
 A federal public defender was appointed to represent him.
 He was released on $10,000 bond pending his next court appearance set for March 26.

-Grier‘s hometown wasn’t immediately known.
 Public defenders do not comment on pending cases, and a call to the U.S. Attorney’s Office in Denver for comment wasn’t immediately returned late Friday.

 In a statement, Alaska Airlines said: “We will not tolerate any disturbance onboard our aircraft or at any of the airports we serve.”